-- (1) After the examination procedure has been completed, the candidate has the right to request access to written examination documents, the examiners' review of the Master's thesis and the examination minutes within a reasonable period of time. - (2) Access must be requested within three months of the examination diploma or the notification about the failed Master's examination being issued.
-The chairperson of the examinations board decides when and where access will be given.
+(6) After the examination procedure has been completed, the candidate has the right to request access to written examination documents, the examiners' review of the master thesis and the examination minutes within a reasonable period of time.

+(7) Access must be requested within three months of the examination diploma or the notification about the failed master's examination being issued.
+The chairperson of the examination committee decides when and where access will be given.